-- Hostel Prices: Dorm rooms begin at $32 USD per night and most private rooms start at $70 USD.
+- Hostel Prices: Dorm rooms begin at $32 USD per night and most private rooms are $120 USD for a double room.
 (There sadly isn’t much budget accommodation in Stockholm.)
 Hostels also add a $6.50 USD surcharge for bed linen.
 My favorite is City Backpackers followed by Skanstull Hostel.
 Interhostel, while the cheapest in the city, is not that great.

-- Transportation Costs: You can get $32 USD bus/train passes that are good for 8 trips.
-A week long pass is the best deal at $47 USD but you need to make sure you use it a lot to get value out of it.
-Single journey transportation tickets cost $6 USD.
-Most cabs costs around $32 USD and should be avoided as the trains and buses run all night.
+- Transportation Costs: You need to purchase a reloadable card for $3 USD for tickets, as they are not for sale on the buses.
+A week-long pass is the best deal at $45 USD but you need to make sure you use it a lot to get value out of it.
 Transportation passes can be used on buses, ferries, and trains.
+Most cabs costs around $30 USD and should be avoided as the trains and buses run all night.

 - Purchase the Stockholm Card - This pass gives you access to the city’s public transportation system and free entrance into 99% of the museums and canal tours.
 It’s is well worth the money and will definitely save you a lot more than it costs you if plan to do a lot of sightseeing.

 - Get a Metro Card - If you don’t plan to get the Stockholm card, make sure you get a week’s metro pass.
-At $47 USD for a week’s train ride, it is a better deal than the $6 USD it costs per ride.
-If you don’t plan to use the train that much, you can get an 8 use ticket for $28 USD.
+At $45 USD for a week’s train ride, it is a better deal than the expensive $5 per ride.
+If you don’t plan to use the train that much, you can get an 8-use ticket for $28 USD.

 - Refill your water bottle - Water is about $3.50 USD per botttle.
 Buy one and just reuse the bottle.
 Plus, you help save the environment too!

 - Avoid the taxis - With the subway open all night long, don’t take the cabs.
 A typical ride is $32 USD or more and not worth the price.
 Unless you are far from the train and it’s snowing out, the price is hard to justify.